Science, Knowledge and Technology Today:

 Meeting the Moment, Engendering Just Futures

-The Science, Knowledge & Technology (SKAT) section of the American Sociological Association (ASA) will host a pre-conference in New York City on August 7, 2026 (Friday).
+The Science, Knowledge & Technology (SKAT) section of the American Sociological Association (ASA) will host a pre-conference in New York City on August 7, 2026.
 This conference draws attention to the many crises facing global citizens in this current moment.
-Science and technology have both contributed to global inequities but can science and technology studies can also offer theoretical tools for understanding and challenging the current conjuncture.
+Technological advances and scientific inquiry have contributed to global inequities, but science and technology studies also offers theoretical tools for understanding and challenging the current conjuncture.

 In sociology, some of our most enduring macro theories emerge out of moments of transition, which were often prompted by or initiated shifts in science, knowledge and technology.
 We are currently living through unprecedented shifts in global colonizing forces, governing and immigration regimes, military apparatuses, technologies of surveillance and artificial intelligence, with immense implications for new forms of exclusion and oppression.
-SKAT scholars are well-positioned to offer new theoretical insights to help explain the contemporary conjuncture and the transitions we are witnessing.
+SKAT scholars are well-positioned to offer new theoretical insights to help explain the contemporary conjuncture, the transitions we are witnessing, and to imagine more just futures.

 Plenary speakers include: